 Usually, with Cash App deposit scams, the "landlord" will be out of town or otherwise unable or unwilling to meet up with you.
 (This is usually part of the same sob story explaining why the property's up for rent.)

-Still, things may seem normal at this point, with the “landlord” offering more details about the home and possibly scheduling a date and time to meet up at the property.
+Still, things may seem ordinary at this point, with the "landlord" offering more details about the home and possibly scheduling a date and time to meet up at the property.

 You're Told to Make a Deposit On Cash App

 This is where things take a turn.

 Whether the scammer tells you that there's a long line of people interested in the property, that the "landlord" is simply interested in making things easier, or any other type of story, you'll be asked to make your rental deposit on Cash App.

 This scam almost always involves asking you to make that deposit before you ever see the property or sign a lease.